The Bayesian Context Trees State Space Model for time series modelling and forecasting: Proofs of Theorems

-where the second equality follows from the general BCT-X likelihood in equation~(\ref{lik}) of the main text and the fact that the priors on the parameters at the leaves are independent, so that $\pi(\theta | T) = \prod _ {s \in T }\pi (\theta _ s)$.
+where the second equality follows from the general BCT-X likelihood in~(\ref{lik}) and the fact that the priors on the parameters at the leaves are independent, so that $\pi(\theta | T) = \prod _ {s \in T }\pi (\theta _ s)$.

-Then, the proofs of Theorems~\ref{ctwth} and~\ref{bctth} in the main text follow along the same lines as the proofs of the corresponding results for discrete time series in~\cite{BCT-JRSSB:22}.
-The only difference is that the estimated probabilities $P_e(s,x)$ of equation~(\ref{pes}) in the main text are used in place of their simple discrete versions.
+Then, the proofs of Theorems~\ref{ctwth} and~\ref{bctth} follow along the same lines as the proofs of the corresponding results for discrete time series in~\cite{BCT-JRSSB:22}.
+The only difference is that the estimated probabilities $P_e(s,x)$ of~(\ref{pes}) are used in place of their simple discrete versions.
 Before giving the proofs of the theorems, we recall a useful property for the BCT prior $\pi_D(T)$.
-Let $\Lambda=\{\lambda\}$ denote the empty tree consisting only of the root node~$\lambda$.
+Let $\Lambda=\{\lambda\}$ denote the empty tree consisting only of the root node $\lambda$.
 Any tree $T\neq\Lambda$ can be expressed as the~union $T=\cup_j T_j$ of a collection of $m$ subtrees $T_0,T_1,\ldots,T_{m-1}$, and its prior can be decomposed as~\cite{BCT-JRSSB:22}:

 \begin{lemma} \ If $T\in{\mathcal T}(D)$, $T\neq\Lambda$, is expressed as the union $T=\cup_jT_j$ of the subtrees \mbox{$T_j\in{\mathcal T}(D-1)$}, then,

 \end{lemma}